LzpTec/concurrency/docs/USAGE.md

 The task to run for each item.

 ### forEach\<A\>(input, task)
 Returns: `Promise<void>`

-Performs the specified task for each element in the input, but it waits for the first `batchSize` promises to finish before starting the next batch.
+Performs the specified `task` for each element in the input.
-Same as Batch.map, But it doesn't store/return the results.
+Same as map, But it doesn't store/return the results.

 #### input
 **Required**<br>